-Please note: Everyone has to register.
+Please note: Everyone must register for Convention.
 Invited presenters will receive a specific e-mail with instructions on how to register and what specific code to use.
 A current e-mail address must be provided for each presenter.

 Currently, SIGs are involved with three named lectures: